enino84/enino84.github.io/index.md

 # Posts - News - Last update March 31, 2023

+✔️ I'm happy to share with you my most recent publication in Tellus A: Dynamic Meteorology and Oceanography:

+⌨️ Popov, AA, Sandu, A, `Nino Ruiz, ED` and Evensen, G. 2023.
+A Stochastic Covariance Shrinkage Approach in Ensemble Transform Kalman Filtering.
+Tellus A: Dynamic Meteorology and Oceanography, 75(1): 159–171.
+DOI: <a href="[https://doi.org/10.1016/j.softx.2023.101374](https://doi.org/10.16993/tellusa.214)" target="_blank">https://doi.org/10.16993/tellusa.214</a>  (Updated on April 11, 2023).

 ✔️ I'm happy to share with you my most recent publication in SoftwareX, Elsevier:

 ⌨️ `Nino-Ruiz, E.D.`, & Consuegra Ortega (2023) _AMLCS-DA: A data assimilation package in Python for Atmospheric General Circulation Models_. **SoftwareX**, Elsevier, 1– 10.
 Available from: <a href="https://doi.org/10.1016/j.softx.2023.101374" target="_blank">https://doi.org/10.1016/j.softx.2023.101374</a>  (Updated on March 31, 2023).